E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

-The splitting of everything in Dask-traj is done in the time-axis of the MD trajectory and as a lot of analysis is embarrassingly parallel, this leads to nice non-communicating compute graphs as show here.
+The splitting of everything in Dask-traj is done in the time-axis of the MD trajectory and as a lot of analysis is embarrassingly parallel, this leads to nice non-communicating compute graphs as shown here.

 .. image:: dask_traj.png
     :height: 600px